rackspace/rack/docs/services/blockstorage.rst

 ``get``
 ~~~~~~~
-Retrieves details abuot a volume, which you can specify by ID or name.
+Retrieves details about a volume, which you can specify by ID or name.

 ::